 What are the differences between the general camp and kinder camp?

 For the martial arts portion of the camp, the Kinder Camp follows our kinder karate curriculum, and the general camp follows our regular martial arts program.
 The outdoor and indoor games are tailored to suit the younger and older age groups.

 Do I need to drop my child off at the camp or do they get picked up somewhere?

-There are instructors, counsellors, and program coordinators in the busses with the kids to ensure discipline and safety.
+There are instructors, counsellors, and program coordinators in the buses with the kids to ensure discipline and safety.

-Are the busses insured and are the drivers bonded?
+Are the buses insured and are the drivers bonded?